IHCantabria/CoShReW/README.md

 These characteristics and processes are:
   1. The additional erosion due to the demand of sand to fill the berm height along the dry beach after the SLR (Approach from **Rosati et al., 2013)**.
-  2. The additional retreat due to the demand of sand to fill the estuarine tidal flats after SLR (estuary infilling).
+  2. The additional retreat due to the demand of sand to fill the estuarine tidal flats after SLR (estuary infilling, described by **Toimil et al., 2017**).
   3. The presence of rocky outcrops or reef planforms.
   4. The type of backshore (i.e. dune and seawall).
   5. The effect of shoreline changes non related to the SLR.